German Shepherd insurance

 Bloat

-To reduce the chances of your dog having certain conditions, it’s a good idea make sure the parents of your puppy have had all the relevant health screening.
+To reduce the chances of your dog having certain conditions, it’s a good idea to make sure the parents of your puppy have had all the relevant health screening.
 Seek advice from respected breeders, clubs or vets for more information.

 Health Tips for your German Shepherd